Improving Robust Decisions with Data: Introduction

-\begin{example}[Introductory Example] Suppose Netflix is deciding how to recommend a movie to a population of users.
-The users might either like it or dislike it---let $\{L, D\}$ denote these two possible outcomes that can be observed after recommending the movie.
-Let the full state space be $\{L, D\}^{\infty}$, i.e., the infinite Cartesian product of outcomes.
-I use the probability of getting a like, $p \in [0,1]$, to denote any probability distribution over $\{L, D\}$.
-A data-generating process, $P$, thus can be denoted by $P = P_{1} \times P_{2} \times \cdots$ with $P_{i} \in [0,1]$.
+\begin{example}[Introductory Example] Suppose Netflix is deciding how to recommend a movie to a population of users who might either like it (thumbs-Up) or dislike it (thumbs-Down).
+Let $\{U, D\}$ denote these two possible outcomes observed after a recommendation.
+Let full state space be $\{U, D\}^{\infty}$, i.e., the infinite Cartesian product of these outcomes.
+Denote any probability distribution over $\{U, D\}$ by the probability of $U$.
+A data-generating process, $P$, can be written as $P = P_{1} \times P_{2} \times \cdots$ with $P_{i} \in [0,1]$.
 Suppose Netflix's initial knowledge about the users is given by the set $\{(1/3)^{\infty}\} \cup \{3/5, 1\}^{\infty}$, where $(1/3)^{\infty}$ denotes an i.i.d. sequence with marginal probability $1/3$ and the other set is defined as

-Intuitively, the users share some similarities and they either all like the movie with the same low probability $1/3$, or all like it with high but possibly heterogeneous probabilities, $3/5$ or $1$.
-Suppose Netflix observes feedback from having recommended the movie to a set of $N$ users and is deciding how and whether to recommend it to future users.
+Intuitively, users share some similarities: they either all like the movie with the same low probability $1/3$, or all like it with high but possibly heterogeneous probabilities, $3/5$ or $1$.
+Suppose Netflix observes feedback from having recommended the movie to $N$ users and must decide how to recommend it to future users.

-\textbf{Decision Problem \Rmnum{1}.} Suppose Netflix can choose to recommend the movie either \textit{aggressively} (a) or \textit{mildly} (m).\footnote{For example, the movie can be recommended either on the front page or down the list.
-All the payoffs can be understood as a cardinal representation of how much the recommendation increases or decreases the users' likelihood to interact with Netflix.} Making an aggressive recommendation yields a higher payoff than a mild one if the users like it, but is worse otherwise.
-Specifically, let $a(L) = 2$, $a(D) = -1$, $m(L) = 1/2$, and $m(D) = 0$ be the state-contingent payoffs.
-Within the initial set of DGPs, the worst-case DGP for both types of recommendation is $(1/3)^{\infty}$, as it gives the lowest probability of getting $L$.
+\textbf{Decision Problem \Rmnum{1}.} Suppose Netflix can recommend the movie either \textit{aggressively} (a) or \textit{mildly} (m).\footnote{For instance, the movie can be recommended either on top of the front page or further down the list.
+All payoffs can be interpreted as cardinal measures of how much the recommendation affects users' likelihood of interacting with Netflix.} The aggressive recommendation yields a higher payoff than a mild one if users like the movie, but is worse otherwise.
+Specifically, let $a(U) = 2$, $a(D) = -1$, $m(U) = 1/2$, and $m(D) = 0$ be the state-contingent payoffs.
+Within the initial set of DGPs, the worst-case DGP for both types of recommendation is $(1/3)^{\infty}$, since it gives the lowest probability of getting a $U$.
 Thus, the benchmark decision is to choose $m$.